edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

   *Important decision*: Should I use a de-novo method of picking OTUs or a reference-based method, or some combination? ([Or not at all?](http://www.mendeley.com/catalog/interpreting-16s-metagenomic-data-without-clustering-achieve-subotu-resolution/)).
 The answer to this will depend, in part, on what is known about the community a priori.
 For instance, a human or mouse gut bacterial community will have lots of representatives in well-curated 16S databases, simply because these communities are relatively well-studied.
 Therefore, a reference-based method may be preferred.
 The limitation is that any taxa that are unknown or previously unidentified will be omitted from the community.
 As another example, a community from a lesser-known environment, like Mars or a cave, or a community from a relatively less-explored environment would have fewer representative taxa in even the best databases.
 Therefore, one would miss a lot of taxa if using a reference-based method.
 The third option is to use a reference database but to set aside any sequences that do not have good matches to that database, and then to cluster these de novo.

   We use the `pick_otus.py` script in QIIME for this step.
 Documentation is [here](http://qiime.org/scripts/pick_otus.html?highlight=pick_otus).
-The default QIIME 1.8.0 method for OTU picking is uclust (de novo, but there is a reference-based alternative, see below), but we will use the CD-HIT algorithm (reference-based).
+The default QIIME 1.8.0 method for OTU picking is uclust (de novo, but there is a reference-based alternative, see below), but we will use the CD-HIT algorithm (de novo).
 However, we encourage you to explore different OTU clustering algorithms to understand the differences in how they perform.
 They are not created equal.
 Honestly, we are using CD-Hit here because because it is fast.

   Make sure you are in the QIIMETutorial directory to start.
 This will take a few (<10ish) minutes.
 ```